 Commission: A service charge for handling the purchase or sale process.
 Buying or selling a property can involve various commission fees, such as the fee paid by the vendor to the real estate agent for selling the property.

-Comparison rate: The comparison rate is designed to let you compare the true cost of one loan versus another.
-It is expressed as an annual percentage rate and includes the loan's interest rate as well as most upfront and ongoing fees and charges.
+Comparison rate: A comparison rate is designed to let you compare the true cost of one loan versus another, to help you avoid choosing a low-rate loan that looks attractive but may cost you more in the long run.
+It is expressed as an annual percentage rate and includes the loan's interest rate as well as any upfront and ongoing fees and charges.
 Lenders are legally required to show customers a comparison rate alongside a product's interest rate.

 Compound interest: Interest that is payable on the accrued interest as well as the original principal.